EduardoLR10/pycrux/README.md

 In the example `x` needs to be one of the following:

-- -g for Gust Error
+- -u for Burst Error
 - -y for Byte Error
 - -b for Bit Error
 - -r for Removal Error